As a member of LUPC you will benefit from:

-Ensemble Purchasing - our Shared Service
+Ensemble Purchasing - London's Shared Procurement Service

-An innovative, collaborative solution to procurement resourcing, led by and for our Members.
+An innovative, collaborative solution to procurement resourcing, led by and for our members.

 Ensemble Purchasing offers:

-- Professional procurement management for areas of spend selected by each Member, commensurate with a “superior” specialist procurement organisation
+- Professional procurement management for areas of spend selected by each member, commensurate with a “superior” specialist procurement organisation

 - Improved supplier relationship management, contract management and risk management